 An ethical skeptic maintains a different view as to how people should be treated, and championships, ethical markets, as well as scientific understanding, should be prosecuted and won.

 Update (Dec 2019): NFL is reportedly planning a “top-down review” of the league’s officiating during the 2020 offseason (Note: This ‘review’ had no relative impact whatsoever).

 The Ethical Skeptic, “NFL Bias Against the Oakland/Las Vegas Raiders”; The Ethical Skeptic, WordPress, 20 Oct 2021; Web, https://theethicalskeptic.com/?p=53350

-- The phrases ‘cheating’ and ‘the cheat’ are used throughout in the context of professional ethics practices: ‘mechanisms, conscious or unconscious, which serve to impart a systemic bias’.
+- The term ‘cheat’ is employed in the context of a bias in professional ethics practices: ‘mechanisms, conscious or unconscious, which serve to impart a systemic unfairness that serves to cause undue, and in most cases unintended, harm’.
 It is not an accusation of cheating or fraud on the part of individual, honest and hard-working NFL referees.
-It is a criticism of delivered product quality on the part of an at-risk product consumer inside a free market – who is the victim of a mafia named The National Football League.
+It is a criticism of delivered product quality on the part of an at-risk product consumer inside a free market – who is the victim of a mafia-like entity named The National Football League.

 - NBC Sports : Raiders set NFL record for most penalties in single game; 30 Oct 2016; https://www.nbcsports.com/bayarea/raiders/raiders-set-nfl-record-most-penalties-single-game

 - Please note that I have seen the S-curve shape in Exhibit 1a immediately above, over one thousand times inside of my career in both intelligence and corporate advisement.
 It is called the Human-S or bias detection curve, and I know immediately what I am looking at when I see it.